samar-chamkhi/demo/terraform/README.md

-# Terraform Directories
+# Auth0 Terraform Tenant Deployment
-This project contains several Terraform modules to automate deployment for an Auth0 Tenant.
+This project is a boilerplate for future Lyvoc Demo projects which contains several Terraform modules to automate the deployment of an Auth0 Tenant.

 ## Directories
 ### envs
+ Defining the auth0 provider and the calls for the different modules
 ### modules
 Terraform branding, clints and users modules'.
 1. Branding : In this modules we can customize the user login experience, change the client's logo.
 2. clients : In this modules we create the different Apps(SPA & DAE, etc), the Connections and the organizations.
 3. users : In this modules we create the DAE roles, users for test.

-# Auth0 Terraform Tenant Deployment

-This project is a boilerplate for future Lyvoc Demo projects which contains several Terraform modules to automate the deployment of an Auth0 Tenant.

 ## Getting Started